flashcordon/Recommandations/Podcasts-en-anglais.md

 ## Philosophy

 - [Philosophy bites](https://philosophybites.com/)
-> Interviews de philosophes.
+> David Edmonds (Uehiro Centre, Oxford University) and Nigel Warburton (freelance philosopher/writer) interview top philosophers on a wide range of topics.
+Two books based on the series have been published by Oxford University Press.
 Durée des épisodes : 20 minutes.
 En anglais.
 - [History of pholosophy without any gaps](https://historyofphilosophy.net/)
 > Peter Adamson, Professor of Philosophy at the LMU in Munich and at King's College London, takes listeners through the history of philosophy, "without any gaps".
 The series looks at the ideas, lives and historical context of the major philosophers as well as the lesser-known figures of the tradition.
 Durée des épisodes : 20 à 30 minutes.
 - [Mindscape](https://www.preposterousuniverse.com/podcast/)